 Risk identification Risk management The pension plan, known as the "Comet pension plan," which is funded by Darty in the United Kingdom, has been taken over as part of the Fnac Darty consolidation.
 Fnac Darty's financing obligations depend on the future performance of the assets, the level of interest rates used to measure future commitments, actuarial projections and experience of changes in pension plans and the applicable Commitments are reassessed jointly every three years by the Group and the Comet Board of Trustees. regulations.
-Due to the many variables that determine the pension financing obligations, which are hard to predict, as well as any statutory Following the three-year renegotiation that took place in 2019, it was decided that contributions to the fund would be suspended for the next three years. changes, the future financing obligations for this pension plan in terms of cash could be larger than the amounts estimated as of December 31, 2019.
+Due to the many variables that determine the pension financing obligations, which are hard to predict, as well as any statutory Following the three-year renegotiation that took place in 2019, it was decided that contributions to the fund would be suspended from 2020 for the next two years. changes, the future financing obligations for this pension plan in terms of cash could be larger than the amounts estimated as of December 31, 2020.
 The Group is a member of the Comet pension fund Board, which meets approximately once per quarter.
 In this case, these financing obligations could have a negative impact on the Group's financial position.
-The monitoring of disbursements made for the 2019 period is described in section 5.2 note 32.4 of the consolidated financial statements.